 Turning points in history quite often come by surprise because the power that be of the day usually do not see them coming because they remain convinced in their invincibility.
-"We are an empire now, and when we act, we create our own reality" was the comment made to the Time magazine by an anonymous White House official (it is widely believed that it was Karl Rove) as an explanation for the invasion leading to the occupation of Afghanistan and Iraq.
+"We are an empire now, and when we act, we create our own reality" was the comment made to the New York Times Magazine by an anonymous White House official (it is widely believed that it was Karl Rove) as an explanation for the invasion leading to the occupation of Afghanistan and Iraq.
 The comment was the pure manifestation of American imperial hubris so much so that he even went on to say, " We're history's actors…, all of you will be left to study what we do".
 But twenty years later one such turning point in history led to the American defeat leading to complete withdrawal of its troops from Afghanistan.

 The New York Times (NYT), the leading US corporate media mouthpiece and the cheer leader for the "war on terror" from the beginning to till today was deeply saddened to see the swift victory of the Taliban and the disintegration of the US client regime in Afghanistan resulting in the withdrawal of American troops from Afghanistan.
 It all happened amid mayhem and bloodbath where 170 Afghans and 13 US soldiers died at the Kabul airport from suicide bombing and ten members of one family including seven children, the youngest two years old among many others died in a US drone attack in a residential neighbourhood of Kabul before the war finally ended.

 The NYT lamented the defeat and its tragic nature by saying that the defeat by the Taliban was unutterably tragic "because the American dream being indispensable in shaping the world where the values of civil rights, women's empowerment and religious tolerance rule proved to be just that: dream".